 - If using an emulator, disable filters when taking the screenshot.
 (If the emulator has an unfiltered screenshot option, you can use that while keeping filters enabled.)

 Resolution should be 320x224, or less commonly 256x224.

 - Kega Fusion: Set "Options > Set Config > Extras > Output Stage" to Final.
-Disable all Video filters except Brighten.
-Borders need to be cropped manually in an image editor for the correct resolution.
-Fusion is not suitable for 256x224 screenshots due to stretching.
+Go to Video, set the window size to 320x240 and disable all filters except Brighten.
+Borders need to be cropped manually an image editor for the correct resolution.
+Kega Fusion is not recommended for 256x224 screenshots due to stretching.

 - Disable Fast Blur (hotkey F9).